AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Results

 \subsection{Cross-Problem Lessons}

 Taken together, the two case studies support three conclusions.
 First, the value of the framework lies in \emph{adaptive policy discovery}, not in selecting a single globally best solver configuration.
-Second, the dominant interventions are problem-dependent: MIS benefits primarily from objective selection, solver-family switching, and qubit compression, whereas CVRP benefits more from penalty design, sampling-budget allocation, and workflow-level feasibility control.
+Second, the dominant interventions are problem-dependent: for MIS, the most useful changes are objective selection, solver family changes, and qubit compression; for CVRP, they are penalty design, sampling-budget allocation, and workflow-level feasibility control.
 Third, staged evaluation is essential.
 In MIS, proxy evaluations can mis-rank candidates and materially overestimate performance; in CVRP, replay guardrails are necessary to prevent gains on a new stage from masking regressions on earlier validated stages.
 Together, these results position AutoQResearch as a practical closed-loop quantum--GenAI workflow for discovering adaptive solver-control policies across distinct optimization settings.